- Patient Resources

 The American Dental Association recommends brushing your dentures at least once a day.
-However, some ingredients found in toothpastes are abrasive, and can damage or scratch your dentures.
+However, some ingredients found in toothpastes are abrasive and can damage or scratch your dentures.
 Use a gentle, non-abrasive cleanser and a soft-bristle toothbrush to brush them.
 Don’t use toothpaste.
-Toothpaste is mildly abrasive, containing grainy particles to help scrub away bacterial plaque and food debris from your teeth.
+Toothpaste is mildly abrasive because it contains grainy particles to help scrub away bacterial plaque and food debris from your teeth.
 Dentures, which are made of much softer materials than tooth enamel, can be damaged by cleansers that are too abrasive.
 Micro-scratches in the denture material can provide hiding places for bacteria, which can cause unpleasant odors and discoloration and contribute to disease.

 Soaking Your Dentures

-In addition to brushing, you should soak your dentures with a cleansing solution like Polident[?]3-Minute Denture Cleanser to help lift stains and kill odor-causing bacteria that brushing might miss.
+In addition to brushing, you should soak your dentures with a cleansing solution like Polident’s 3-Minute Denture Cleanser to help lift stains and kill odor-causing bacteria that brushing might miss.
 Be sure to rinse and dry off your dentures before putting them back in your mouth.

 Storing Your Dentures

-Place your dentures in a glass of water whenever you’re not wearing them for long periods of time to prevent them from drying out and maintain their shape.
+Place your dentures in a glass of water whenever you’re not wearing them for long periods of time to prevent them from drying out and losing their shape.

 Rinsing Your Dentures